gabriellewee/portfolio/posts/2023-03-02-why-does-the-letter-g-look-so-weird.md

     {
       "name": "logo-default",
       "type": "svg",
-      "description": "Current logo design used in OpenGraph image", "figcaption": "Current logo design used in OpenGraph image.
-A capital letter G sits in front of a diamond shape on a gradient background."
+      "description": "Current logo design used in OpenGraph image.
+A capital letter G sits in front of a diamond shape on a gradient background.", "figcaption": "Current logo design used in OpenGraph image" },
-    },
     {
       "name": "logo-graphic",
       "type": "svg",
-      "description": "Current logo design used in OpenGraph image for graphic page", "figcaption": "Current logo design used in OpenGraph image for graphic page, with a background composed of randomly placed outlined stars and circles."
+      "description": "Current logo design used in OpenGraph image for graphic page, with a background composed of randomly placed outlined stars and circles.", "figcaption": "Current logo design used in OpenGraph image for graphic page" },
-    },
     {
       "name": "logo-posts",
       "type": "svg",
-      "description": "Current logo design used in OpenGraph image for post pages", "figcaption": "Current logo design used in OpenGraph image for post pages, with a background resembling a piece of lined paper."
+      "description": "Current logo design used in OpenGraph image for post pages, with a background resembling a piece of lined paper.", "figcaption": "Current logo design used in OpenGraph image for post pages" },
-    },
     {
       "name": "logo-vector",